Tags

 The emphasize tag only applies to certain formatted outputs.

-flag with Bluehawk CLI to get formatted output.
+Use the --format flag with Bluehawk CLI to get formatted output.

-For more information on support for emphasize
+For more information on support for emphasize,

 refer to the formatted output documentation.